nrobertson5595/urlshortener_php/README.md

 PHP version: 8.0.1

 Database is structured to have a name of "url_short" and a table name of "urls".
+There are 2 rows in my build "ID" and "long_url"

 $user = 'root';